Soft pale architecture mirrored in perfectly still water at twilight, balanced light and shadow in quiet symmetry.

 Each Big Five dimension, as it tends to show up when the sun is in Libra.
 Archetypal parallel, not personality prediction — the best available research (Hartmann, Reuter, and Hahn, 2006) finds no reliable sun-sign link.
 The pages are honest about that, and still useful as a mirror.

 Libra finds easy flow with the fellow air signs Gemini and Aquarius, and warmth with Leo and Sagittarius.
 The classic opposite is Aries: two cardinal signs, one that leads with self, one that leads with other — and both needing what the other has.
-Explore Kismet compatibility, or move to Scorpio, who teaches Libra that depth requires choosing a side.
+Explore our compatibility, or move to Scorpio, who teaches Libra that depth requires choosing a side.

 Libra in relationships — twelve patterns, two lenses